 Alaina Smith - Co-Director

-Anela (she/her) is a 4th year PhD student in Marine Biology.
+Anela (she/her) is a 5th year PhD student in Marine Biology.
 She studies what determines species distribution on coral reefs, and models how emerging interventions might make reef ecosystems more resilient to negative impacts.
-She’s been involved with WMIS since 2019, and joined the leadership team in summer 2020.
+She’s been involved with WMIS since 2019, and joined the leadership team in summer 2020, previously serving as the Growing Up In Science Coordinator.
 Although she may be biased, her favorite WMIS event is Growing Up in Science.
 Being able to speak candidly in a safe space with scientists about how they got to where they are (both the good and the bad) is a really unique experience.
 Each conversation is always so different, and she always finds them very grounding and inspiring.

 Shailja Gangrade - Skill Share Coordinator

 Shailja (she/her) is a 4th year PhD student in Biological Oceanography, studying plankton patchiness in coastal upwelling systems.
 She’s been a member of WMIS since she began at Scripps in 2019, and recently joined WMIS leadership.
 She loves the WMIS beach hangout events because it’s a great way to unwind at the end of the week with an awesome community.
 She also says, “Stay tuned for some terrific Skill Share events!
 These are great activities where we can learn from others, pick up new skills, share cultures, and have some fun.”